 Accuracy

-• Biological Variability: Individual differences in genetics and lifestyle can affect test results.
+• Individual Differences: Genetics and lifestyle can influence results.

 Competitiveness